Peter Robb (rugby union)

 Peter Robb (born 19 July 1994) is a professional rugby union player from Ireland.
 He plays primarily as a centre, usually at inside centre for Ealing Trailfinders.
-Peter played for Irish provincial team Connacht in the Pro14 and in the European Rugby Champions Cup from 2014-2022.
+Peter played for Irish provincial team Connacht in the Pro14 and in the European Rugby Champions Cup from 2014 to 2022.

 Early life

 Born in Dublin, Robb received his primary education at Willow Park school and is a graduate of Blackrock College.
 He attended University College Dublin and later NUI Galway after joining Galway-based Connacht.

 Robb started playing rugby at young age, playing at either out-half or centre while at Willow Park and later moving permanently to centre while at Blackrock.
 Robb represented Leinster at different under-age levels, and during this time played his club rugby with Old Belvedere.

 Club career

 Connacht

 Robb joined the Connacht academy in 2014.
 He did not feature for the senior side in his first year, but played for the province's second-tier side, the Connacht Eagles, during the course of the season.
 He made his senior Connacht debut in November 2015 against Enisei STM in freezing -20 °C conditions in Krasnoyarsk, Siberia, Russia as part of the second tier European Rugby Challenge Cup competition.
 At 107 kg he is known for his physical approach to play.